Academic Accommodations & Supports for Students

-If you miss a final exam due to unforeseen circumstances, you must contact the Director of Student and Enrolment Services, Keshia Gray within 24 hours of missing the exam.
+If you miss a final exam due to unforeseen circumstances, you must contact your course instructor and the Director of Student and Enrolment Services, Keshia Gray within 24 hours of missing the exam.

 If you are unable to write the exam due to illness, you must submit an Attending Physician’s Statement to Student & Enrolment Services (W263) within 48 hours of missing the exam.

 For students taking classes out of faculty please follow the revised exam schedule as posted by the Registrar’s Office.
 If there are any conflicts, please visit Student & Enrolment Services.

 A more complete summary of policies is available in your academic handbook:

 PhD students plan their course of study with their Area representative or Supervisor.
-There are however, circumstances in which it is appropriate to connect with the Assistant Dean, Students regarding their program of study.
-These circumstances include:
+There are however, circumstances in which it is appropriate to connect with an academic advisor, such as: